ktran1005/Operating-System-Linux-kernel-/debugfs/README.md

         initialized to point to a string that contains the same characters that were written to the file.
 The **id** member should be set to the smallest unsigned integer that has never been used as an number that gets assigned to a device should be zero. id numbers are never reused.
 This new struct vix_dev should be added to the linked list managed by the module.
-    * **Read Behavior**: Reading from devices should produce alist of the current devices that have been added to thelinked list managed by the module.
-The format should looklike the following:
+    * **Read Behavior**: Reading from **devices** should produce a list of the current devices that have been added to the linked list managed by the module.
+The format should look like the following: <br />
     000: webcam <br />
     001: keyboard <br />
     002: mouse <br />
     003: monitor <br />
+  * **eject** -- This file should only be writable by the owner(--w-------).
+Writing a device's id number to this file will cause your module to remove the corresponding struct vix_dev from the linked list and free any memory used by that vix_dev.
+Writing an id number that is currently not assigned to a vix device      should result in returning **-EINVAL**.